contributte/datagrid/.docs/assets.md

 DataGrid needs for its precise functionality some third party scripts and styles.
 Install all required assets with NPM.

+**CSS (external)**

+- bootstrap
+- bootstrap datepicker
+- bootstrap select

+**CSS**

+- datagrid.css
+- datagrid-spinners.css

+**JS (external)**

+- jquery
+- nette forms
+- nette ajax / naja
+- bootstrap
+- bootstrap datepicker
+- bootstrap select

+**JS**

+- datagrid.js
+- datagrid-instant-url-refresh.js
+- datagrid-spinners.js

+**Icons**

+You will probably want to use some icon font, but that is in your command.
+On this project website we use font awesome (you can change the icon prefix by setting new value to static property `DataGrid::$iconPrefix = 'fa fa-';`).

+**Spinners**

+As you can see, there is also a `datagrid-spinners.js` script in a datagrid repository.
+If you include this file within you project layout, there are some actions, that will show spinner/some other animation when waiting for ajax response.
+Actions, that has somehow animated spinner:

+- Group actions
+- Pagination
+- Changing items per page
+- Toggling item detail - loading the detail for the first time

 ## NPM

 ```